 Professional Certificate in Assessing Childhood Trauma

-This course is designed to enable WA-based professionals working with children and young people who have experienced abuse and potential trauma to undertake trauma-informed assessment and to build knowledge and skills in formulation, risk assessment and safety management.
-This course sits within a suite of programs that aim to enhance knowledge and skills across the sector in order to enhance outcomes for children and young people who have experienced abuse and trauma.
+Specifically, this course is designed to enable professionas working with children and young people who have experienced abuse and potential trauma to undertake trauma-informed assessment and to build knowledge and skills in formulation, risk assessment and safety management.

 You will build on your understanding of childhood abuse and the impacts of trauma on children’s development and functioning and develop practical skills in trauma-informed assessment.

 - Assemble the components of a thorough assessment with children and young people who have experienced abuse and trauma, including the initial interview, selection and application of appropriate assessment tools, and integration of information from multiple sources in multiple formats.

 - Construct and present a trauma-informed case formulation based on a client assessment.